Blackfell/warpi/README.md

 # Other notes

+## Where logs at?

+Your Kismet logs will be on your Pi at /var/log/kismet.
+Enjoy.

+## Configuration Options

+Config options are very basic and in beta, tweak with caution.

+### Restart Interval

+This is the most janky setting, a Cron job will restart kismet every 10 mins by default, to ensure logs roll over in a semi-safe way, so on power loss, only 10 mins of logs are lost worse case.

+If you like long or short wardriving sessions, you may choose to increase or decrease this interval accordingly, but the script will only work well for intervalse between 1 and 60 mins currently because of cron syntax.

+### Device names

+You can configure the name of the WiFi and GPS devices to be used in the Pi, but unless yoyu're adding additional devices, there should be no need.

 ## Audio

 Audio is enabled on Kismet server, so feel free to hook up some headphones or a speaker to get alerts for new networks, packets, gps locka nd loss and alerts.

+# What's next?

+This config used legacy Kismet and some workarounds for log rotation.
+I'm also not happy with the monitoring and shutdown situation, so I'd like to migrate to 'new' Kismet, maybe taking advantage of the Pi's lovely GPIO to help with graceful notification and shutdown.

+Let me know, or just submit a PR if you want to.